Dar es Salaam, Tanzania

 Yeah, before some of them used to go through others’ names, like Tanzanian names so that they sound like Tanzanians to get a place in schools.
 But when we got the paperwork, some permits, they were allowed in schools, but now the problem is money.

-Other accounts by refugees explained how they had gone to headmasters, cried and essentially begged for their children to be accepted until they relented.
+Other accounts by refugees explained how they had gone to headmasters, cried and essentially begged for their children to be accepted until the headmasters relented.
 Some had paid bribes for their nationalities to be overlooked by the school authorities.
 For those children who had one refugee parent and one Tanzanian parent, the process was generally a lot easier, particularly if the Tanzanian parent was the father of the child.
 Showing his birth certificate to school authorities sorted out any difficulties in most cases.
 However, for those children with two refugee parents, the whole process was very challenging.

-Coping mechanisms: Cutting down on food
+Coping mechanisms—cutting down on food

 The role of UNHCR